microsoft/WebTemplateStudio/docs/application-architecture.md

 ## **Client**:

     As previously mentioned, the client is written in React.js.
 It keeps track of the state using Redux.
 If you are not familiar with Redux, we suggest familiarizing yourself with it before you start development on the wizard.

 ## **Extension**:

     TODO: Explain the architecture of the extension and the key concepts to contribute.

+For more details about how to make specific contributions to the project (Adding templates, services, etc) please refer to the [FAQ](./faq.md) section.